sepehrmahmoudi1384/simple-todo-list-app/README.md

   - [X] Not too many animations or effects used, but clear and smooth user-interface was preferred
   - [X] Easily manage, modify and complete your tasks.
   - [X] Display Tasks as a table

-## Later...
-&rarr; I'll rewrite this project using ReactJS, PHP + MariaDB and also Tailwind CSS